-An application to enforce an award must be introduced and dealt with by a unilateral request (Article 1720(3)) and must contain the original copy or a certified copy of the award and the arbitration agreement (Article 1720(4)).
+An application to enforce an award must be introduced and dealt with by a unilateral request (Article 1720(3)) and must contain the original copy or a certified copy of the award (Article 1720(4)).

-Can awards be enforced in local courts?
-Only the courts of first instance in locations which also have courts of appeal can enforce arbitral awards (Article 1720(2)).
+Only the courts of first instance in locations which also have courts of appeal can enforce arbitral awards (Articles 1680(6) and 1720(2)).
 Therefore, only five courts can grant exequaturs.

 - the foreign state explicitly and specifically agreed that the particular asset could be attached;

 - the foreign state reserved or appointed the particular assets for the payment of the claim that is the subject of the enforceable title or the private or authentic deed; or

 - those particular assets are used or meant to be used by the foreign state for other than non-commercial governmental purposes.

 This immunity (and the related exceptions) also applies to the assets of a region of the foreign state, a territorially decentralised administration and any other political subdivision of the foreign state (Article 1412quinquies).

 Are there any other bases on which an award may be challenged, and if so, by what?

 The grounds for refusal of the recognition or enforcement of an award are limited to those listed in Article 1721(1), including where:

 - the party against which the award is invoked can prove that: